Constant-Factor Algorithms for Revenue Management with Consecutive Stays: BAM-Based Scenario

 where the second equality uses the marginal property of virtual resource status (Property~\ref{property:virtual}) and line 4 in Algorithm~\ref{alg:assortment_based}, and the third equality follows from Constraint~\eqref{eq:scale} and by extending the summation so that it is over all intervals $[a,b]$ with $1\le a \le b \le N$, where the additional terms contribute zero due to Constraint~\eqref{eq:no_allocate_assortment}.
+For ease of notation, we use $y_j$ to denote $\sum_{1 \le a \le b \le N} y_{tj}([a,b])$.